-Ted Silva was hired as Nebraska’s pitching coach on June 17, 2011.
+Ted Silva was hired as Nebraska’s pitching coach and recruiting coordinator on June 17, 2011.
 Silva joined the Huskers from the West Coast, where he had spent the four seasons as a pitching coach at UC Irvine and Loyola Marymount.

 Silva continued to rework Nebraska's pitching staff during his second season in 2013.
-With returning starter Kyle Kubat missing the first 33 games of the year with shoulder sorness, the Husker leaned on junior college transfer Christian DeLeon as their Friday-night starter.
+With returning starter Kyle Kubat missing the first 33 games of the year with shoulder soreness, the Husker leaned on DeLeon, a junior college transfer, as their Friday-night starter.

 Kubat made a dramatic return against No. 10 Arkansas on April 16, as the sophomore threw the first 5.0 inning of a combined no-hitter, with Tyler Niederklein and Dylan Vogt finishing off the historic day.
 It was the fourth combined no-hitter in school history and the first no-hitter since four Huskers no-hit Peru State on March 6, 1993.
 It was also the first no hitter against a Division I program since April 5, 1981, when Anthony Kelley no-hit the Oklahoma Sooners in seven innings.

 Kubat ended 2013 with a 5-0 record and a 1.81 ERA in eight starts.
-It was the fourth-lowest single season ERA (min.
-40 innings) in program history and the lowest since 1984 when Bill McGuire set the school record with a 1.29 ERA.
-Kubat's also became the 12th pitcher in school history to post a perfect record on the year with a minumum of five wins and the first to achieve the feat since 2006 when Brett Jensen also went 5-0.
+He became the 12th pitcher in school history to post a perfect record on the year with a minimum of five wins and the first to achieve the feat since 2006 when Jensen also went 5-0.

 Silva took over a young pitching staff in 2012 that returned no seniors and needed to replace its closer, after Casey Hauptman was picked in the 26th round of the 2011 MLB Draft by the New York Mets.